marijnwijbenga/ng-simple-finance-2/README.md

 # NG Simple Finance 2

+A simple Finance app built with Angular 18, completely zoneless with Signals Woohoo!
+Exciting times :)

-A simple personal finance app built with Angular 17.
+A simple personal finance app built with Angular 18.
 The goal of this project is to manage your personal finances by tracking income, expenses, and savings goals, with a focus on clean UI and simple functionality.

 ## Features